BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 ### 3. Is a loading dose of magnesium sulphate also adequate to control the high blood pressure?

-No. Sometimes, the diastolic blood pressure will drop to below 110 mm Hg after a loading dose of magnesium sulphate has been given.
+No. Sometimes, the diastolic blood pressure will drop to below 110&nbsp;mm&nbsp;Hg after a loading dose of magnesium sulphate has been given.
 In that case, no further management is needed for the hypertension.
-However, if the patient’s blood pressure does not drop after administering the magnesium sulphate, intramuscular dihydralazine (Nepresol) 6.25 mg or 10 mg (one capsule) oral nifedipine (Adalat) should be given.
+However, if the patient’s blood pressure does not drop after administering the magnesium sulphate, intramuscular dihydralazine (Nepresol) 6.25&nbsp;mg or 10&nbsp;mg (one capsule) oral nifedipine (Adalat) should be given.

 ### 4. Should you continue to manage this patient at a level 1 hospital?